Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 ## Audio integration

-The native audio path is implemented around the decoder's sink-facing `CodecParameters` plus the stream `TimeBase`.
-Incoming audio PTS values are rescaled onto integer output-sample-clock ticks and the PCM ring carries that timeline explicitly.
+The native audio path is implemented around authoritative decoder `CodecParameters` plus the stream `TimeBase`.
+The initial sink description may contain unknown fields;
+`stream_update()` supplies the post-decode PCM shape before Sanctuary accepts the first audio frame.
+Incoming audio PTS values are then rescaled onto integer output-sample-clock ticks and the PCM ring carries that timeline explicitly.
 The sysaudio stream's negotiated format is checked before playback; sample-rate and channel-count mismatches are both hard errors for now so no resampler can obscure the timestamp model while this work is being established.

 `next_output_pts` describes the PTS immediately after the block most recently supplied to sysaudio, including any silence supplied for missing/late decoded audio.
 It is a